Rafe/rafe.github.com/source/_posts/2022-10-15-React-Tetris-with-Zustand.md

     when the key released, stop the repeat key
 ```

-As the implementation in (link to the App.tsx)[], the logic can be pretty close to the description within the Zustand store, without too much jumping between code or extra modules/variables.
+As the implementation in [App.tsx](https://github.com/Rafe/react-tetris/blob/main/src/App.tsx), the logic can be pretty close to the description within the Zustand store, without too much jumping between code or extra modules/variables.

 ## Game loop, Movement and Coyote Time